NeymarJohn/grpc_working/README.md

 This is an introductory example rather than a comprehensive tutorial, so don't worry if you're not a Go or
-Java developer - complete tutorials and reference documentation for all gRPC languages are coming soon.
+Java developer - the concepts introduced here are similar for all languages, and complete tutorials and reference documentation for all gRPC languages are coming soon.

 <a name="setup"></a>